 When I logged on to start my online campaign to destroy everyone with a stupid headset (if you’ve got one, hold your head in shame), I realised there was a new icon on my little map in the corner of my screen when I joined a game.
 Is that……no!!
 It can’t be!!
 Yes, it is, it’s a tank!
 You can now use tanks on certain maps to blow the hell of out everything and anyone which is great fun.
 Two people can jump in a tank at once, with one inside the tank and safe from bullet fire and the other on the turret but open to bullets and quite easy to kill.
 Tanks can be destroyed by Panzershrek’s, grenades, mines etc but take a few rounds to do so.
 But once you’re inside a tank, just open fire and watch bodies fly and rack up your kill count in no time.

 The ranking system is exactly the same as COD4 with challenges for your weapons etc. But your skill streak rewards have changed.
 The only thing that’s the same as when you get a 3 kill streak you call your recon planes to spot the enemy.
 When you get a 5 kill streak, you can call in your artillery instead of an airstrike, which is more accurate, sounds and looks much better.

 For a 7 kill streak, you get to unleash a pack of dogs instead of a helicopter.
 I was sceptical about this when I first heard of it, but it’s great fun when you can hear a dog coming but can’t see it until it’s ripped your throat out.
 You can kill the dogs and you get 3XP points, for each dog you kill.

-Another little extra I like is how you see limbs get blown off people, when you get hit with a massive explosive, or heads explode when you pull of a great headshot with a powerful rifle.
+Another little extra I like is how you see limbs get blown off people when you get hit with a massive explosion, or heads explode when you pull off a great headshot with a powerful rifle.